Chimney Safety WeekPosted

 With the continuing drop in temperatures marking the end of summer, many of us will once again be lighting fires in our homes to keep warm, and with this comes the need to consider chimney safety.

-This week (September 7th- 13th) marks national Chimney Safety Week and fire officers are encouragingresidents to keep basic fire safety advice in mind before lighting their fires for the first time this autumn.
+This week (September 5th- 12th) marks national Chimney Safety Week and fire officers are encouraging residents to keep basic fire safety advice in mind before lighting their fires for the first time this autumn.

-Most chimney fires are preventable - North Wales Fire and Rescue Service was called to 217 chimney fires last year, which was a slight increase from the 212 attended in the previous 12 months.
+Most chimney fires are preventable - North Wales Fire and Rescue Service were called to 172 chimney fires last year.

-Stuart Millington, Senior Fire Safety Manager for North Wales Fire and Rescue Service, explains: “It is unfortunate that there was a slight increase in chimney fires last year.
-However, considering this has decreased significantly from 319 during 2012-2013, it is good to see that the fire safety message we’re promoting is a long lasting one.
+Stuart Millington, Senior Fire Safety Manager for North Wales Fire and Rescue Service explains: “We did see a reduction in the number of chimney fires we attended last year compared to the previous year and it is good to see that the long lasting fire safety messages we promoted were effective.